First Timers to Greece should go to Greece Primer

 A few people do come to Greece by train, the intrepid few.
 The most common way is to choose a route to an Italian ferry port, then a long ferry trip, usually overnight, to Patras, then on again to anywhere in Greece.
 The last couple of years, however, it has been possible to bring the train all the way to Thessalonica or Athens.
 The Man in Seat Sixty-One tells how it is done in great detail and reliability.
 This is a thoroughly great site for train travel.

-February 2011 Alert: As a budget cutting measure Greece has halted all international train connections.
+Alert: As a budget cutting measure Greece has limited international train connections.
 So double check everything before using the train to and from Greece.

 Read about our 2008 train misadventure here: Prelude to Adventure